How to structure a 60-day Russian learning plan

 Structuring a 60-Day Russian Learning Plan

 Learning Russian effectively in 60 days requires a focused, balanced approach that develops your speaking, listening, reading, and writing skills progressively.
-Here’s a structured plan outline to guide your studies.
+A well-designed plan prioritizes real conversation skills and practical vocabulary while building a solid grammatical foundation, allowing learners to use Russian confidently in everyday situations within two months.

 Weeks 1-2: Foundations and Basics

-- Study essential grammar: personal pronouns, present tense of common verbs.
+- Study essential grammar: personal pronouns, present tense of common verbs such as быть (to be), делать (to do), идти (to go).

 Weeks 3-4: Grammar Building and Vocabulary Expansion

-- Begin listening practice with simple audio materials.
+- Begin listening practice with simple audio materials such as slow-speed dialogues or children’s stories to develop auditory comprehension.

-- Start writing short sentences and keep a daily journal.
+- Start writing short sentences and keep a daily journal, at least three sentences per day, to reinforce active recall and connect words and grammar meaningfully.

 Weeks 5-6: Intermediate Grammar and Practical Use